JongbinLim/make_ai_robot/README.md

 **⚠️ Important Reminder**

-Current `move_robot.py` does not consider collision at all.
+Current `move_go1.py` does not consider collision at all.
 You should implement your own path planner for collision avoidance.
 Planned path will be passed to `path_tracker_launch.py` and robot will follow that path.

+Also, path tracking ability might be not that good.
 For the better path following, you can tune the parameters in `path_tracker/config/mppi.yaml`.

 ---